xcart/xcart-docs/_pages/kb_en/taxes/canadian_taxes/index.md

 The three territories of Canada (Yukon, Northwest Territories and Nunavut) do not have territorial sales taxes and collect the GST only.

+Taxes for Canada can be set up manually in X-Cart using the {% link "Canadian Taxes" ref_hxmof6xX %} addon.
 X-Cart Canadian taxes addon comes with the predefined privincial tax rates and automatically displays the correct tax name to a customer at checkout based on the customer’s province.
 A store admin can edit tax rates for each province if necessary and also set several taxes for a province based on customers memberships.

 _In this section_:
 *  {% link "Canadian Taxes Addon Installation and Configuration" ref_01HpRkKG %}